ajinderbains/US_Accident/README.md

 With a sample of 100,000 accidents we could discern that there were 5 weather conditions that held the most data.
-The weather condition that occured the most was on a clear day.
+The weather condition that occured the most was on a clear day, during the daytime with low severity.
 The month that had the most accidents occur was June.
 Our model accuracy score is highest when weather and time are grouped together.
 The accuracy score is 96%.